-This paper investigated the impact of firm-specific characteristics (age, size, internal finance, capital structure, growth opportunities, liquidity and factor productivity) on the growth of small and medium-sized enterprises.
-Using a panel data analysis for a set of 560 fast-growing SMEs in Central and Eastern Europe, we find that a firm's growth is related not only to the traditional determinant of size but also to other specific characteristics associated with its financial structure and productivity.
-In line with previous research, we find that firm size as measured by its total assets tends to increase sales revenues.
-At the same time, the growth in the number of employees in these firms shows a marginal impact on their growth in assets.
-Further, we find that the relation between future growth opportunities as proxied by the share of intangible assets in a firm's total assets and its growth is week (or even negative for some model specifications); this result can be explained by the fact that SMEs invest in R&D and other intangible assets but their impact on current growth is negligible as these are investments with no immediate but long term payoffs.
-Another important finding is that SMEs in transition economies rely predominantly on internally generated funds to support their sales growth but need access to external capital to support growth in their assets.
+This paper investigates the impact of economy-wide factors (gross domestic product, inflation, and tax rate) and firm-specific characteristics (age, size, internal finance, capital structure, future growth opportunities, liquidity, and factor productivity) on the growth of small and medium sized enterprises.
+Using a panel data analysis for a set of 560 fast growing SMEs in Central and Eastern Europe, we find that firm growth is related not only to the traditional determinants of age and size but also to other specific characteristics associated with its financial structure and productivity.
+One may argue that small and medium sized enterprises grow faster in an economy with better growth opportunities.
+Although this is true in general, we don't find evidence for a strong correlation between growth in GDP per capita and firm growth.
+Maybe its effect is captured by other macroeconomic variables such as inflation and tax rate, which show strong explanatory power in our analysis.
+The negative effect of tax rate indicates that the existing high levels of corporate income tax rate in many transition economies are still an important obstacle for SMEs growth.
+In line with previous research, we find that firm size as measured by its total assets tend to increase sales revenues.
+At the same time, the growth in the number of employees in these firms has a marginal impact on their growth in assets.
+Further, we find that future growth opportunities have no impact on growth of small and medium sized firms; this result can be explained by the fact that SMEs invest in R&D and other intangible assets but their impact on current growth is negligible as these are investments with no immediate but long-term payoffs.

+Another important finding is that SMEs in transition economies rely heavily on internally generated funds to support their growth in sales and, at least, to some extent, on external capital (e.g., bank loans) to support their assets growth.
 Thus, we may conclude that firms with large cash flows will grow faster.
 Contrary to our expectations, short-term liquidity is found to have a negative impact on growth in both sales revenues and assets.
 This finding suggests that firms with better investment opportunities will choose to maintain lower liquidity in order to support their current growth.
-The empirical results show that both capital and labor productivity are positively related to firm growth (both in sales and assets).
+The empirical results show that both capital and labor productivity are strongly related to SMEs' growth (both in sales and assets).
 This means that improved factor productivity will generate larger growth in these firms.
-In contrast to some previous empirical studies we find that age (that is, the number of years a firm exists as a business entity) and the sector a firm operates in (in our case, manufacturing or services) have no significant impact on firm growth.
-Also, we find no evidence that ownership (that is, whether a firm is publicly-traded or privately-held) is strongly associated with firm growth.
+In line with previous empirical studies, age is found to be a relevant determinant of firm growth; thus we provide further evidence that younger firms are more likely to grow faster than older ones.
+Type of ownership (that is, whether a firm is publicly- or privately-held) and the sector a firm operates (in our case, manufacturing or services), are both found to have no significant impact on firm growth.